TechExeter/conference-2021/_speakers/diana-richardson.md

 pronoun: She/Her
 title: Social Media & Community Manager
 company: Semrush
-session-title: *** PLEASE CONFIRM *** Access to your Audience - What it means to build a social community
+session-title: Build a social community and use data to connect with your audience
 session-length: 45 mins

 headshot: not-supplied-yet